sam-nash/cypress-cucumber/README.md

 { "appid": "<your ApiKey goes here>" }
 ```

 <b>NOTE</b> : Let this cypress.env.json file be local to your machine & gitignored.
-It is a best practice to generate this dynamically or store this as an env var in the CI server/read it from there.
+It is a best practice to generate this dynamically or store this as an environment variable in the CI provider & read from there.

 #### Cypress Configuration